 - Palolem beach – For silent noise party (party with head phones) and shallow beach.

-- Cola/Khola beach – Another isolated peaceful beach.
+- Cola/Khola beach – Another peaceful beach.

 - Cabo de Rama fort – Great sea views.